What is cholesterol?

 What is VLDL cholesterol?

 VLDL stands for very-low-density lipoprotein.
-Your liver makes VLDL cholesterol and releases it into your bloodstream.
-The VLDL particles carry triglycerides, another type of fat, to your tissues.
-VLDL is similar to LDL cholesterol, but LDL carries cholesterol to your tissues instead of triglycerides.
+Your liver makes VLDL and releases it into your bloodstream.
+The VLDL particles mainly carry triglycerides, another type of fat, to your tissues.
+VLDL is similar to LDL cholesterol, but LDL mainly carries cholesterol to your tissues instead of triglycerides.

 How do I know what my VLDL level is?